Electromagnetic Compatibility (EMC) Testing

 Meeting the requirements of the Electromagnetic Compatibility (EMC) Directive, 2014/30/EU, is an essential part of the CE Marking process.

 EMC ensures that an electronic product does not adversely affect, or be affected by other products in the same environment.
 It also aims to protect electronic communications, for example from broadcast radio and TV, the emergency services and mobile phone operators.

-York EMC Services (YES) offers a comprehensive range EMC testing services that enables manufacturers to demonstrate compliance to the latest International (IEC), European (EN) and National (BS) standards for CE Marking and other global compliance certifications.
+Eurofins York (formerly York EMC Services) offers a comprehensive range EMC testing services that enables manufacturers to demonstrate compliance to the latest International (IEC), European (EN) and National (BS) standards for CE Marking and other global compliance certifications.

 Our EMC Services Encompass